Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 • The soles of your feet

 This way, you can keep track of any new places where a mole has appeared and check them often for changes.
-Any suspicious or changing spots or moles are grounds for an immediate visit to your Dermatologist.
+Any suspicious or changing spots or moles are grounds for an immediate visit to your Dermatologist or Oncologist.

-And although the good news is that most moles are benign and a large number of those that are atypical don't turn into cancer, some do.
-So if your Dermatologist finds out that you have melanoma, members of your immediate family should probably be examined as well.
+And although the good news is that most moles are benign and numerous atypical ones don't turn into cancer, some do.
+So, if your Dermatologist finds out you have melanoma, members of your immediate family should probably be examined by an Oncologist as well.